After a record year for Israeli startups, 16 investors tell us what’s next – TechCrunch

 Which areas are either oversaturated or would be too hard to compete in at this point for a new startup?
 What other types of products/services are you wary or concerned about?

-AI-acceleration technologies seems to be overcrowded
+AI-acceleration technologies seems to be overcrowded.

 How much are you focused on investing in your local ecosystem versus other startup hubs (or everywhere) in general?
 More than 50%?
 Less?